Qiskit/qiskit/docs/contributing_to_qiskit.rst

 .. note::
-   If your contribution is part of your employment or your contribution is the property of your employer, then you will likely need to sign a `corporate CLA <https://qiskit.org/license/qiskit-corporate-cla.pdf>`__ too and email it to us at <qiskit@us.ibm.com>.
+   If your contribution is part of your employment or your contribution is the property of your employer, then you will more than likely need to sign a `corporate CLA <https://qiskit.org/license/qiskit-corporate-cla.pdf>`__ too and email it to us at <qiskit@us.ibm.com>.